Gabriel2409/obsidian_notes/Hashmap.md

 ## Implementation

 - Hashmaps (Hashtable) can be implemented using arrays under the hood.
-  - When the hashmap is created, an array of given size is initialized and the memory is reserved.
+  - When the hashmap is created, an array of given size (fixed size array) is initialized and the memory is reserved.
   - Even when the hashmap is empty, the array still takes up memory

 ### Hashing